issaralengEZ/Gibus-L4D2-Scripted-Audio/README.md

+<h1>Disclaimer</h1>
-<h1>All Audio that included in this repository are not made by me and credited to respective owners</h1>
+All Audio that included in this repository are not made by me and credited to respective owners.<br>
+These were used for entertainment purposes only, no monetization were made for this.<br>
+There might be some audio that are very loud, so be careful and turn down your volume.

+<h1>Few things to note</h1>
+Not only that the file include a soundtrack but also an audio when your teammate dies, everything will played at random.<br>
+Special Thanks to <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=3630287845">ChimiChamo's RNG Tank Music Guide</a> for an idea and inspiration to make this become a thing

 <h2>Team Fortress 2</h2>
 <p> <a href="https://youtu.be/cmGSylSh5os">Rise Of The Living Bread</a> - Valve Studio Orchestra</p>